mattermost-community/mattermost-plugin-splunk/docs/development.md

 ### Running a Splunk server with Docker

 There is a [docker-compose.yml](https://github.com/mattermost/mattermost-plugin-splunk/blob/master/dev/docker-compose.yml) in the `dev` folder of the repository, configured to run a Splunk server for development.
 You can run `make splunk` in the root of the repository to spin up the Splunk server.
-The Splunk web application will be served at http://localhost:8000.
+The Splunk web application will be served at `http://localhost:8000` and the API will be served at `https://localhost:8089`.

 The `SPLUNK_PASSWORD` environment variable is set to `SplunkPass`, as defined in the `docker-compose.yml` file.
 You can login with these credentials:

 - Username: `admin`
 - Password: `SplunkPass`

-The files at [dev/splunk_scripts](https://github.com/mattermost/mattermost-plugin-splunk/tree/master/dev/splunk_scripts) are mapped as a volume on the `scripts` folder in the Docker container.
-Splunk is able to access the files in this folder, so feel free to add files to this folder on your computer for usage in Splunk.
+If you want to modify the default Alert hostname, you can do so editing the `default.yml` file and replace `<MY_ALERT_HOSTNAME>` with your valid hostname (ex: `https://myhost.ngrok.io`).

 ### Building And Deployment